Media history of China: 1960s

 Independent political groups could publish broadsheets and handbills, as well as leaders' speeches and meeting transcripts which would normally have been considered highly classified.
 From 1966 to 1969, at least 5,000 new broadsheets by independent political groups were published.
 Several Red Guard organizations also operated independent printing presses to publish newspapers, articles, speeches, and big-character posters.
 For example, the largest student organization in Shanghai, the Red Revolutionaries, established a newspaper that had a print run of 800,000 copies by the end of 1966.
+Michael Schoenhals writes that one of the most striking features of the Cultural Revolution is the spread of publications by "revolutionary mass organizations" in 1966 and 1967, reflecting a plurality of values and opinions in society at odds with conventional stereotypes about Red Guards.
 Government controls on restricted literature also collapsed during the Cultural Revolution.

 Mobile film units brought Chinese cinema to the countryside and were crucial to the standardization and popularization of culture during this period, particularly including revolutionary model operas.
 During the Cultural Revolution's early years, mobile film teams traveled to rural areas with news reels of Mao meeting with Red Guards and Tiananmen Square parades, and welcomed ceremoniously in rural communities.
 These news reels became known as hong bao pian ("red treasure films"), analogous to how the Little Red Books were dubbed hong bao shu ("red treasure books").
 The release of the filmed versions of the revolutionary model operas resulted in a re-organization and expansion of China's film exhibition network.

 From 1965 to 1976, the number of film projection units in China quadrupled, total film audiences nearly tripled, and the national film attendance rate doubled.
 The Cultural Revolution Group drastically reduced ticket prices which, in its view, would allow film to better serve the needs of workers and of socialism.

 Rusticated youths with an interest in broadcast technology frequently operated the rural radio stations after 1968.
 Rusticated youths likewise constituted a significant portion of film projectionists.